 If that wasn’t confusing enough there’s also no obligation for vendors to highlight this with a Max-P (Performance) or Max-Q (Efficiency) badge, so the only way to really know the graphics performance is to look at the wattage draw of the GPU.

 Then throw in the fact that AMD has some graphics cards that are as good as anything Nvidia is producing and that there's even less of a software gap now that AMD offers the DLSS equivalent: FidelityFX Super Resolution (FSR).
 So, it's well worth considering an all AMD system this year.

-Oh, and lastly, as gaming laptops tend to focus on gaming hardware over than things like cameras, be sure to check out T3's best webcams buying guide.
+Oh, and lastly, as gaming laptops tend to focus on gaming, for every day hardware components like cameras, be sure to check out T3's best webcams buying guide.
 The Razer Kiyo Pro is well worth checking out as it is a gamer-focussed webcam that also ticks all the boxes for looking professional in business meetings.